A symmetric primal-dual algorithmic framework for saddle point problems: Introduction

-It is notable that the FOPDA not only requires weaker convergence-guaranteeing conditions, but also runs faster than the AHPD method (see \cite{CP11,CP16b}).
+It is notable that the PDHG not only requires weaker convergence-guaranteeing conditions, but also runs faster than the AHPD method (see \cite{CP11,CP16b}).
 In recent years, there are some papers contributed to further studies on the extrapolation step, e.g., see \cite{CHX13,CY21,HY12b,HDW16,WH20}.
 As aforementioned, both $\mu$ and $\gamma$ serve as step sizes for updating.
-From computational perspective, larger step sizes usually lead to faster convergence, which accordingly encourages researchers to relax the condition \eqref{condition}, e.g., see \cite{HMXY22,JZH23,LY22,LY21}.
-When the $x$- and $y$-subproblems are not easily to be solved or the maximum eigenvalue of $A A^\top$ cannot be easily evaluated in some cases, the better ways are solving the underlying subproblems in an inexact way and applying line search to avoid the calculation of $\|A A^\top\|$, e.g., see \cite{CYZ22,JCWH21,JWCZ21,MP18,RC20}.
+From computational perspective, larger step sizes usually lead to faster convergence, which accordingly encourages researchers to relax condition \eqref{condition}, e.g., see \cite{HMXY22,JZH23,LY24,LY21}.
+When the $x$- and $y$-subproblems are not easily to be solved or the maximum eigenvalue of $A A^\top$ cannot be easily evaluated in some cases, a better way is to solve the underlying subproblems in an inexact way or the employment of line search for avoiding the calculation of $\|A A^\top\|$, e.g., see \cite{CYZ22,JCWH21,JWCZ21,MP18,RC20}.
+In recent years, saddle point problems and primal-dual algorithms received much attention in the fields of machine learning, imaging science, and optimization.
+Here, we only refer the reader to \cite{CKCH23,KP15,RHLNSH20,Val21} for recent surveys and references therein along this direction.